testit-tms/api-client-python/docs/SectionsApi.md

 Delete section

-<br>Use case  <br>User sets section identifier  <br>User runs method execution  <br>System search section by the identifier  <br>System search and delete nested sections of the found section  <br>System search and delete workitems related to the found nested sections  <br>System deletes initial section and related workitem  <br>System returns no content response
+ Use case   User sets section identifier   User runs method execution   System search section by the identifier   System search and delete nested sections of the found section   System search and delete workitems related to the found nested sections   System deletes initial section and related workitem   System returns no content response

 ### Example